AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/ecommerce.md

 ## Next steps

-By following this tutorial, you have created a source connector to collect data eCommerce on a scheduled basis.
+By following this tutorial, you have created a source connector to collect data **[!UICONTROL eCommerce]** on a scheduled basis.
 Incoming data can now be used by downstream [!DNL Platform] services such as [!DNL Real-time Customer Profile] and [!DNL Data Science Workspace].
 See the following documents for more details:

 *   [Real-time Customer Profile overview](../../../../profile/home.md)
 *   [Data Science Workspace overview](../../../../data-science-workspace/home.md)